WordCounter.vip

 Reversed: "piv.retdnuoCdroW ot emoclew"

-A palindrome is a word, phrase, number, or sequence that reads identically forwards and backwards.
-The word itself comes from the Greek palindromos — "running back again."
-Palindromes are one of the most elegant structures in language, sitting at the intersection of linguistics, mathematics, and recreational wordplay.
+A palindrome is a word, phrase, or number that reads the same forwards and backwards.
+The word comes from the Greek palindromos, meaning "running back again."

-You can instantly verify any palindrome using the Reverse Text tool above — paste your word or phrase, click "Reverse Text," and if the output matches the input exactly, you have a palindrome.
+To verify a palindrome: paste your word or phrase, click "Reverse Text," and check if the output matches exactly.

 Single Words